gramaziokohler/aixd_ara/README.md

 cd aixd_ara
 ```

-Then, install using conda, to install all the dependencies into a new environment called `aixd_gh`:
+Then, use conda to install all the dependencies into a new environment called `aixd_ara`:
 ```bash
 conda env create -f environment.yml
 ```